jatin297/Smart-RE-to-eNFA-Converter/README.md

-Created using Golang, Docker, PostgresSQL, Prometheus, Grafana.
+Created using Golang, Docker, PostgresSQL, Redis, Prometheus, Grafana.

 This project demonstrates usage of Golang with REST APIs to convert regular expressions to epsilon-Non Deterministic Finite (eNFA) Automata and provide tabular format for easy visualization.

 user can
 - send regular expression, receive response in tabular format for better understanding.
 - monitor metrics of System Health, API health, Time taken to process request regular expression, size of eNFA table.
+- support of redis for less db interaction for trivial API calls.
 - authenticate following JWT Compliance.

 ![image](https://github.com/user-attachments/assets/24a41ae6-f3f6-4513-b9a6-a01292941817)